-- Click here for the Dosa Crepe recipe.
+- Click here for brown rice dosa recipe or make the dosa from this Masala Dosa post.
 You don't need the potato stuffing.

 - Make the dosa crepes when your Makhani is almost done, because these dosas stiffen a bit on standing.
 You want them to hot and soft when you wrap the makhani in these.

 Thank you for such delicious recipes!
 My first attempt at dosa.
 I cheated and just tipped the pan around in a circular motion.
 Not as pretty, but still tasty!
 Now to try some of your other dosa recipes!
 I like injera, so I will try the fermentation process.
 The makhani is wonderful, which is good because it makes a huge batch!
 I didn't need to add water, maybe because of the tomatoes.
 I can envision endless possibilities for that great gravy.
 Thank you for your encouragement for us to try new recipes!

 Denise, that's awesome to hear.
 So glad you tried this!
 Thanks for letting me know.